guestdaniel/apcmodels/README.md

 # Attribution and licensing

-`apcmodels` is open-source and would not be possible without the efforts of open-source contributors and scientists around the world. `apcmodels` used modified versions of parts of other open-source projects.
+`apcmodels` is open-source and would not be possible without the efforts of open-source contributors and scientists around the world. `apcmodels` uses modified versions of parts of other open-source projects.
 Such modified code is stored in `apcmodels/external` (although other code is stored there too!).
 If a subfoder/submodule in `external` contains modified code from an external source, an appropriate `LICENSE` file is included.
 More information about this, as well as references to the original authors, can be found in the top-level `AUTHORS.md` file in this repository.

-`apcmodels` also depends on the scientific contributions of those who build computational mdoels of the auditory system.
-Attributions for such scientific works can be found in the doc strings of associated source code.
+`apcmodels` also depends on the scientific contributions of those who build computational models of the auditory system.
+Attributions for such scientific works can be found in the doc strings of associated source code as well as in the top-level `AUTHORS.md` file.

 # Similar tools and resources